-The VA clothing allowance is a little known benefit for certain veterans with service-connected disabilities.
-This benefit only applies to veterans with a service-connected disability which require the use of a prosthetic, orthopedic device, or skin medication that cause irreparable damage to clothing, and because of this damage, requires more frequent replacement.
+The VA clothing allowance is a little-known benefit for certain veterans with service-connected disabilities.
+This benefit only applies to veterans with a service-connected disability who require the use of a prosthetic, orthopedic device, or skin medication that cause irreparable damage to clothing, and because of this damage, requires more frequent replacement.
 Here is the quote from the application form, VA Form 10-8678 (pdf):

 Veterans who wear or use a qualifying prescribed prosthetic or orthopedic appliance and/or prescription medication for a service-connected disability or skin condition may be eligible for an annual clothing allowance.
 To be eligible, the appliance must wear or tear clothing, or medication must irreparably damage the veteran’s outer-garments.